xanderstevenson/ping/README.md

 We can create our own dDocker image that will consist of just 3 tiny files and will run as a flask app inside our Docker container, serving a webpage.

-There is the Dockerfile, which will be used when we run the 'docker build' command to build the image to our specifications
+There is the [Dockerfile](https://github.com/xanderstevenson/ping-pong/blob/main/Dockerfile), which will be used when we run the 'docker build' command to build the image to our specifications

-The second file we will need, and which is referenced in the final line of our Dockerfile is the app.py
+The second file we will need, and which is referenced in the final line of our Dockerfile is the [app.py](https://github.com/xanderstevenson/ping-pong/blob/main/app.py).

-Finally, we have an HTML file we name pong.html that we’ve created in a directory called ‘static’.
+Finally, we have an HTML file we name [pong.html](https://github.com/xanderstevenson/ping-pong/blob/main/static/pong.html) that we’ve created in a directory called ‘static’.
 Pong.html is referenced in app.py

 We build the image (don’t forget the dot at the end of the command to signal to build from the current directory).